• Roofline 1937-1945

 Nazis mit Hakenkreuzflaggen beim Richtfest im Truppenlager Belsen

-Construction of the troop camp
+Construction of the military base

 Postkarte mit dem Motiv Hauptwache des Truppenlagers Belsen, 1936.

-Thousands of construction workers were needed to build these "Truppenlager Belsen" (Belsen Military Base), who were housed in Barack Camps near the villages of Fallingbostel and Belsen.
-Up to 3,000 workers were housed in the 30 or so barracks of the "Army Construction Camp Bergen-Belsen", which were set up in the forest south of the construction site.
+Thousands of workers were needed to construct these military bases.
+The builders were housed in camps of huts near the villages of Fallingbostel and Belsen.
+Up to 3,000 workers resided in around thirty huts in what was known as the Bergen-Belsen Army Construction Camp, which was set up in the forest to the south of the building site.

 More about the history of Bergen-Belsen